kherron13/330_project3/SRS.md

 The interface of the app is fairly easy to navigate, so the user should not have any problem when viewing, deleting or creating notes.
 The user is then able to adjust the duration, productivity interval, and break interval in order to facilitate working on school tasks.
-Our notes are then classified in 2 categories: Regular or Quiz Notes.
-Quiz Notes should be able to display a significant part of the notes, while simultaneously hiding the rest of the information so as persuade the user to fill the rest of the information from his knowledge in order to prepare for test time.
+Flashcards are able to display some information while simultaneously hiding the rest of the information so as persuade the user to fill the rest of the information from his knowledge in order to prepare for test time.
 We decided on using something similar to the Flashcard Generator on Quizlet.